HumanSignal/label-studio/docs/source/templates/video_classification.md

 cat: videos
 order: 801
 meta_title: Video Classification Data Labeling Template
-meta_description: Label Studio Video Classification Template for machine learning and data science data labeling projects.
+meta_description: Template for video classification tasks with Label Studio for your machine learning and data science projects.
 ---

 If you want to build a video classification machine learning model, for example for content moderation or training use cases, you want a relevant dataset of classified videos.
 Use this template to classify videos.